rapka/polemics-md-wiki/content/wiki/Cartography/Avant-Gardea Arriere-Gardea/CEA.md

 https://funds.effectivealtruism.org/grants?fund=EA%2520Infrastructure%2520Fund&sort=round

 "Funding to organizations or people that aim to grow or improve the effective altruism community".
 Managed by Peter Wildeford.
+In 20202, approximately 80% of the money in this fund came from Open Philanthropy.

-EA Funds spent 2023 aggressively investing in international EA outreach.
-Between Q2 and Q4, grants were made in Italy, Australia, The Czech Republic, Hungary, The Philippines, Malaysia, Sweden, and Japan.
+EA Funds spent 2023 aggressively investing in international EA outreach as part of its Infrastructure Fund.
+Between Q2 and Q4, grants were made in Italy, Australia, The Czech Republic, Hungary, The Philippines, Malaysia, Sweden, Japan, and Norway.
+This was also a focus in 2022; the fund spent $1,037,753 on EA outreach in Colombia, Hungary, Brazil, Israel, Ireland, the United Arab Emirates, Estonia, India, Italy, Sweden, Japan, New Zealand, Poland, Germany, and Turkey.

+Additionally, the EA Infrastructure Fun has spent $19,901 on rationality meetups in Chicago, Portland, Waterloo, New York City as well as $14,416 to an anonymous person to run "multiple rationalist communities".

 (TODO: check this for conflicts of interest)